Article

 Caligula: Madman on the Throne

-After winning the civil war, Octavian Augustus formally preserved the republican institutions, but in fact took all the key magistracies under his personal control.
+After winning the civil war, Octavian Augustus formally retained the republican institutions, but in fact took all the key magistracies under his personal control.
 He planned to pass them on to one of his close relatives, thereby laying the foundations of the monarchical principle.

-One of Augustus's potential successors was his stepson Drusus the Elder – the brother of the future Emperor Tiberius, married to Antonia the Younger, who in turn was the daughter of Mark Antony and Augustus's sister Octavia.
+One of Augustus's potential successors was his stepson Drusus the Elder – the brother of the future Emperor Tiberius, married to Antonia Minor, who in turn was the daughter of Mark Antony and Augustus's sister Octavia.
 Drusus proved himself a talented military leader and administrator, but in 9 BC he died after falling from a horse.

 From his marriage to Augustus's granddaughter Agrippina the Elder, Germanicus had nine children, but only six of them reached adulthood.
 The youngest surviving son, born in 12 AD, was named after Gaius Julius Caesar.
-Thus, the boy was simultaneously the great-grandson of Octavian Augustus and Mark Antony, as well as the grand-nephew of Tiberius.
+Thus, the boy was simultaneously the great-grandson of Octavian Augustus and Mark Antony, as well as the grandnephew of Tiberius.

-In 18 AD, Caligula's father was sent with his family as the commander-in-chief of the troops to the eastern provinces of the Roman Empire.
+In 18 AD, Caligula's father was sent with his family as the commander-in-chief of the troops in the eastern provinces of the Roman Empire.
 In Egypt, the locals attempted to deify the Germanicus sent to them, but he, like a virtuous republican, refused deification during his lifetime.
 Nevertheless, Caligula saw firsthand how power was perceived in the East.

 Soon in 19 AD, Germanicus suddenly fell ill and died in Antioch.
 For 7-year-old Caligula, this was not only a personal but also a political tragedy.
 His family found themselves in the whirlpool of court intrigues.